mbootsman/marcelbootsman.nl/content/posts/a-winter-walk-around-my-town/index.md

 ---
-title: 'A winter walk around my town'
+title: A winter walk around my town
-date: '2021-02-14T19:48:28+01:00'
-draft: false
-author: 'Marcel Bootsman'
+author: Marcel Bootsman
-summary: 'Read about my 30.5km winter walk around my town, Berkel en Rodenrijs.
-I made a lot of pictures, so come and take a look.'
-cover: 'images/winter-walk.jpg'
-coverAlt: 'A bridge during sunrise in a winter landscape'
-useRelativeCover: true

 categories:
 - General
+- Hiking
+cover:
+  image: "images/winter-walk.jpg" # image path/url
+  alt: "A bridge during sunrise in a winter landscape" # alt text
+  caption: "" # display caption under cover
+  relative: false # when using page bundles set this to true
+  hidden: false # only hide on current single page
+date: "2021-02-14T19:48:28+01:00"
+draft: false
+summary: Read about my 30.5km winter walk around my town, Berkel en Rodenrijs.
+I made a lot of pictures, so come and take a look.
+showToc: true
+ShowReadingTime: true
+ShowBreadCrumbs: true
+ShowPostNavLinks: true
 ---

 Today was the first day the temperature reach above-zero-Celsius after a seven day freezing period.
 We really had winter for a week, and we all enjoyed it as much as we could.

 I planned a walk for yesterday, but since we wanted to ice-skating (yes, on natural ice) I postponed the walk for a day.